The properad of quadratic Poisson structures is Koszul: From properads to twisted associative algebras and back

 Consequently, by Theorem~\ref{thm::prp::envelope}, the properadic envelope $\mathsf{U}_{\prop}(\calD^{!})$ of the quadratic dual dioperad $\calD^{!}$ is Koszul, and $\calD^{!}$ is genus-contractible:

 \end{theorem}

 \begin{proof} The proof follows the same strategy as the one used in Theorem~\ref{thm::tw::diop}.
 More precisely, we introduce a sequence of filtrations on the (co)bar complex $\Omega_{\prop}^{\diamond}(\calD)$ and show that the associated spectral sequences degenerate at the first page.
-Equivalently, we prove that the homology of each associated graded complex is represented by cycles lying in the subspace spanned by properadic graphs coming from \( \calF^{c}(E) \subset \Omega^{\diamond}(\calD), \) and hence is concentrated in the minimal possible homological degree.
+Each filtration 'freezes' a certain collection of edges in a properadic graph.
+By cutting the graph along these edges, we can apply induction on the total loop order defined in~\ref{def::loop:order}.
+By induction arguments, we prove that the homology of each associated graded complex is represented by cycles lying in the subspace spanned by properadic graphs coming from \( \calF^{c}(E) \subset \Omega^{\diamond}(\calD), \) and hence is concentrated in the minimal possible homological degree.

 We emphasize that we start with a dioperad $\calD$ and work with its \emph{small} (co)bar complex $\Omega^{\diamond}(\calD)$.
 In particular, the $\bS^{\mathsf{op}}\times\bS$--collection $\calD$ contains no elements of positive genus, and the differential in $\Omega_{\prop}^{\diamond}(\calD)$ is given by the vertex--splitting operation, which can create at most one new internal edge.
 (By contrast, in the larger cobar complex $\Omega_{\prop}(\mathsf{U}_{\prop}(\calD))$, the differential may create several new internal edges.)